GetSetAbhi/High-Level-System-Design/database/README.md

 This guide explains how to scale a database from basic techniques like indexing to advanced methods like sharding.

+`“If my system needs under 10–20k QPS, I’d start with a relational DB for strong consistency and rich queries.
+But if I'm crossing 100k+ QPS, especially with large-scale writes or flexible schema, I’d prefer a NoSQL system with partitioning and replication built in.”`

 ---

 ## Step 0: Vertical Scaling (Before Anything Else)